airbytehq/airbyte/docs/integrations/sources/postgres.md

 ### Requirements:

 1. Postgres `v9.3.x` or above
-2. Allow connections from Dataline to your Postgres database \(if they exist in separate VPCs\)
+2. Allow connections from Airbyte to your Postgres database \(if they exist in separate VPCs\)
-3. Create a dedicated read-only Dataline user with access to all tables needed for replication
+3. Create a dedicated read-only Airbyte user with access to all tables needed for replication

 ### Setup Guide

-### 1. Make sure your database is accessible from the machine running Dataline
+### 1. Make sure your database is accessible from the machine running Airbyte

 This is dependent on your networking setup.
-The easiest way to verify if Dataline is able to connect to your Postgres instance is via the check connection tool in the UI.
+The easiest way to verify if Airbyte is able to connect to your Postgres instance is via the check connection tool in the UI.

 ### 2. Create a dedicated read-only user with access to the relevant tables \(Recommended but optional\)

 This step is optional but highly recommended to allow for better permission control and auditing.
-Alternatively, you can use Dataline with an existing user in your database.
+Alternatively, you can use Airbyte with an existing user in your database.

 To create a dedicated database user, run the following commands against your database: